AdrienBuffingtonLatour/Car-payement-calculator/README.md

 # Car-payement-calculator
-An program calculating how much a car will cost you
+A program calculating how much a car will cost you